a-synchronous/rubico/README.md

  * minimum Safari version: 11.1

 ## Blog
-Learn more about rubico and [A]synchronous Functional Programming at [https://rubico.land/blog](https://rubico.land/blog).
+Learn more about Rubico and [A]synchronous Functional Programming at [https://rubico.land/blog](https://rubico.land/blog).